Column: Blunt talk means saying LIV Golf is all about money - WHIZ News

 This was one week after Phil Mickelson went into hiding after his inflammatory remarks about the Saudis and the PGA Tour, after Dustin Johnson and Bryson DeChambeau said they were sticking with the PGA Tour, after Rory McIlroy declared the rebel league “dead in the water.”

-“I think there will still be talk.”
-Koepka said.
+“I think there will still be talk,” Koepka said in February.
 “Everyone talks about money.
 They’ve got enough of it.
 I don’t see it backing down.
 They can just double up and they’ll figure it out.
 They’ll get their guys.
 Somebody will sell out and go to it.”

 And that somebody turned out to be him.